Rasyidaz/Aziz445i2hhso/README.md

 ## 🎯 Career Goals

-To become a **professional Fullstack Developer** and contribute to impactful tech solutions, especially in the field of education and social development.
+To become a **professional Developer** and contribute to impactful tech solutions, especially in the field of education and social development.

 ## 📫 Connect With Me